Damage jackals ripping right through you

 1. Attila 2.
 Black Rose 3.
 Faces Of Death 4.
 Jack Boots And Leather Caps 5.
 Power Of The Law 6.
 Evil Dead 7.
 Posers 8.
 I Will Be Your Last

 Hailing from Netherlands, Mandator were initially not solely a thrash metal band - instead, their music in the beginning involved elements of thrash and more mellow power metal.
 The band's debut album Initial Velocity is in many ways very similar to Stricken By Might by E-X-E, in other words, some hectic thrash metal accompanied with more conventional tracks.
-It's like a half of the tracks represent fast, straighforward thrashing whereas the other half consists of calmer but still quite heavy stompers.
+It's like a half of the tracks represent fast, straightforward thrashing whereas the other half consists of calmer but still quite heavy stompers.
 Compared to E-X-E, Mandator's debut is somewhat more consistent but lacks definite highlights.
 The fastest tracks like Power Of The Law are fairly satisfatisfying and all, but this album has nothing like Crib Death or even Autopsy.
 On the bright side, it omits the cheesiest moments of E-X-E as well.
 The vocals range seemingly easily from raw and strained to more melodic and mellow depending on the track, and despite the different styles this album manages to sound rather uniform.
 Overall, Initial Velocity is not a bad example of old speed/thrash metal but not too great either.

 MANDATOR - Perfect Progeny